matn7/CS-Notes/src/main/java/spring/SpringFramework.md

 ### @PathVariable Annotation.

 * The `@PathVariable` annotation is used to extract the value from the URI.
-It is most suitable for the RESTful we service where the URL contains some value.
+It is most suitable for the RESTful web service where the URL contains some value.
 Spring MVC allows us to use multiple `@PathVariable` annotations in the same method.
 * For example, if we want to get the value from a requested URI path, then we can use `@PathVariable` annotation.